 Inclusion and Exclusion Criteria.
 Potential subjects were excluded from study participation if during the screening and enrollment process it was determined that the following inclusion and exclusion criteria were met.
-Table 14-25 on page 278 and Table 14-26 on page 279 list the inclusion and exclusion criteria applied during the study.
-Due to the available data for the MPOG groups subjects, there are slight differences in the inclusion and exclusion criteria for the HPI and MPOG groups.
-Specifically, the differences between the inclusion criteria are the investigator determination of moderate- or high-risk non-cardiac surgery and the identification of planned overnight hospitalization.
+Table 14-25 on page 283 and Table 14-26 on page 284 list the inclusion and exclusion criteria applied during the study.
+Due to the available data for the MPOG groups subjects, there are slight differences in the inclusion and exclusion criteria are the investigator determination of moderate- or high-risk non-cardiac surgery and the identification of planned overnight hospitalization.
 The relevant specific differences between the two listed exclusion criteria are: patients who are confirmed to be pregnant/nursing, known clinically important intra-cardiac shunts, and known moderate to severe aortic and mitral valve disease.

-Inc Inclusion criteria Exclusion criteria Incl 1.
+Inclusion criteria Exclusion criteria 1.
 2. 3.
-4. 5.
-6. 7.
-8. Iusion criteria Written informed consent Age ≥18 years ASA physical status 3 or 4 Moderate- or high-risk non-cardiac surgery (for ex- ample, orthopedic, spine, urology, and general sur- gery) Planned pressure monitoring with an arterial line General anesthesia Surgery duration expected to last ≥3 hours from in- duction Planned overnight hospitalization 1.
+4. Written informed consent Age ≥18 years ASA physical status 3 or 4 Moderate- or high-risk non-cardiac surgery (for ex- ample, orthopedic, spine, urology, and general sur- 1.
 2. 3.
-4. 5.
+Participating in another (interventional) study Contraindication to the invasive blood pressure monitoring Patient who is confirmed to be pregnant and/or nursing mothers 5.
 6. 7.
-8. 9.
-10. 11.
+8. gery) Planned pressure monitoring with an arterial line General anesthesia Surgery duration expected to last ≥3 hours from induction Planned overnight hospitalization 11.
 12. 13.
-14. 15. usion criteria Participating in another (interventional) study Contraindication to the invasive blood pressure monitoring Patient who is confirmed to be pregnant and/or nursing mothers Emergency surgery Known clinically important intra-cardiac shunts Patient in whom an intraoperative MAP target will be <65 mmHg Known aortic stenosis with valve area ≤1.5 cm2 Known moderate to severe aortic regurgitation Known moderate to severe mitral regurgitation Known moderate to severe mitral stenosis Patient or surgical procedure type known as an SVV limitation (e.g. tidal volume <8 mL/kg of theoretical ideal weight, spontaneous ventilation, persistent cardiac arrhythmia, known atrial fibrillation, open chest surgery, Heart Rate/Respiratory Rate (HR/RR) ratio <3.6) Current persistent atrial fibrillation Known acute congestive heart failure Craniotomy Burn surgeries Patients with intra-aortic balloon pump (IABP) or ventricular assist device(s)
+14. 15.
+16. Emergency surgery Known clinically important intra-cardiac shunts Patient in whom an intraoperative MAP target will be <65 mmHg Known aortic stenosis with valve area ≤1.5 cm 2 Known moderate to severe aortic regurgitation Known moderate to severe mitral regurgitation Known moderate to severe mitral stenosis Patient or surgical procedure type known as an SVV limitation (e.g. tidal volume <8 mL/kg of theoretical ideal weight, spontaneous ventilation, persistent cardiac arrhythmia, known atrial fibrillation, open chest surgery, Heart Rate/Respiratory Rate (HR/RR) ratio <3.6) Current persistent atrial fibrillation Known acute congestive heart failure Craniotomy Burn surgeries Patients with intra-aortic balloon pump (IABP) or ventricular assist device(s) Patient transfer from ICU requiring multiple vasoac- tive agents and known diagnosis of ongoing active sepsis